Param3103/Param3103/README.md

-- 🔭 I’m currently working on lunch ordering system
+- 🔭 I’m currently working on sentiment analysis
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning nltk
-- 🤔 I’m looking for help with java
+- 🤔 I’m looking for help with nltk
 - 📫 How to reach me: Follow me on Dev
 -  https://dev.to/param3103
 <!--